-She waited till no one seemed to be looking, then used her pass to the low-security restricted section to go down the locked door to the underground levels.
-Her pass was only good for one of the many rooms below, and she was careful not to get lost.
+She waited till no one seemed to be looking, then used her illicit pass to the low-security restricted section to slip through the locked door.
+Her pass was only good for one of the many rooms in the underground levels below, and she had to be careful not to get lost finding it.

-After Damien had noticed her coming out of the Citadel’s second floor, she’d wanted a more private place to do anything truly questionable, and she couldn’t take any restricted texts out of the library, anyway, which made the restricted archive the perfect place to lurk out of sight.
+After Damien had noticed her coming out of the Citadel’s second floor, she’d wanted a more private place to do anything truly questionable.
+She couldn’t take any restricted texts out of the library, anyway, which made the restricted archive the perfect place to lurk out of sight.

-The aroma of old paper, parchment, and leather covered dust and the faintest hint of dampness kept carefully controlled for the sake of the books.
+The aroma of old paper, parchment, and leather counterbalanced the scent of dust, with the faintest hint of dampness kept carefully controlled for the sake of the books.
 She breathed it in deep, then exhaled into the solitude, smiling a little to herself.

 Her shoulders, which she hadn’t even realized were tight with strain, slumped with relief even as she did the same into an old wooden chair at the corner of the room.
 After a few moments of stillness, she got up and retrieved a half-dozen more books from the shelves without even needing to read the titles.

-The light crystal near the door wasn’t bright enough, so she took out her bottle of moonlight sizzle from her satchel, giving it a good shake and setting it on the table.
+The light crystal near the door wasn’t bright enough, so she took out her bottle of moonlight sizzle from her satchel, gave it a good shake, and set it on the table.